 Strapless dresses are all the rage for destination weddings, but they often lead to “wardrobe malfunctions”.
 They become very heavy and tend to pull down underwater.
 Be sure that the dress fits you well and gives you the freedom to move comfortably and swim.
 SOMETIMES, wardrobe malfunctions may lead to some pretty awesome photos… we like to call those “happy accidents” and these usually lead to some of the most amazing and sexy photographs of couples in love you have ever seen.
-Some #NSFW pictures here “Adam and Eve Sessions“
+Some Not so safe for work pictures here “Adam and Eve Sessions”

 Get your hair and makeup done by professionals (waterproof is best!) and bring a small make-up bag for in between touch-ups.
 If you’re going to do your own makeup be sure to use a good primer and fixative spray.

 Bring your veil, bouquet, props with a POP of color, cool sunglasses, alternate wardrobe or some sexy heels.
 How about a second, brightly colored dress or something more casual and fun.
 Details can really make a photo.
 We love, love, looove Chelsea Bond barefoot Jewelry.
 Ask about their Special Promos!
 Incorporate your hobbies and passions into the shoot, bring special props (that you don’t mind getting wet of course).
 Photographs, lingerie, sports gear, grandma’s handkerchief, any personal touch you can think of that will really create a moment.
 You might not use it all but it’s great to have options!